I WAS HONORED ON SUNDAY, APRIL 30, 2017 BY THIS:

 WRITER AND POET JOHN TIMPANE, OF THE PHILADELPHIA INQUIRER, REVIEWED MY NEWEST BOOK.

-Please check out my NEWS page in the menu for updates on coming events.
+Please check out my NEWS page in the menu for updates on coming community events.
 I’m hardly a daily (or even weekly) blogger, but I’m working on it!

 WHATEVER MEASURE OF LIGHT

 Bernadette McBride is a consummate listener.
 From rule-breakers to royals to rubes, from grace to groundhogs, she finds inspiration wherever she turns.
 Implicitly, McBride addresses the Beloved throughout her collection Whatever Measure of Light, uniting the reader with lost husband, small children, old friends, the cherished details of the planet itself.
 In these careful, lush poems she asks how we are to turn longing back into faith, and she finds our redemption everywhere: in driving too fast with the windows down or pausing to absorb the hatching of a single insect: every—every—thing is worthy.
 In a spirit of honest reckoning, McBride lets each detail compel her to confront what’s been done, left undone, done awry, and what we’ve tried to do that we should have left alone, but she urges us to forgive even before these sins are noticed, before they are even conceived, because soon enough we shall all “lift from the noisy world that clamors ever / outward, shrugs away the light.”
 Her collection asserts that while there is no escape from suffering, we reclaim our wholeness in tears as well as pleasure, in silence and in song.
 She reminds us to “en-joy” the complete spectrum of our lives, to run from nothing.
 Indeed, with these poems she makes us stronger that we may do so, and as she herself credits Emily Dickinson, has “made us brave.

 —Nancy White, author of Sun, Moon, Salt